Larak Island: Modern

-During their occupation in the 16th century, the Portuguese built fortresses here, as well as on the nearby Qeshm and Hormuz Islands.
-The island contains an Iranian military base which maintains several Chinese-made Silkworm HY-2 surface-to-surface missiles placed there in 1987.
+Larak has an Iranian military base with several Chinese-made Silkworm HY-2 surface-to-surface missiles placed there in 1987.

-A floating terminal was established on Larak Island in June 1986.
-The island was bombed by Iraq in November and December 1986, as part of the Iran–Iraq War.
-As part of Operation Praying Mantis, the Iranian frigate Sahand was sunk by the United States Navy, 200 meters southwest of Larak Island.
-On 14 May 1988, the largest ship at the time, the Liberian supertanker, Seawise Giant, whilst carrying crude Iranian oil, was sunk by Iraqi anti-ship missiles off the coast of Larak Island.
+In April 1988, during Operation Praying Mantis, the Iranian frigate Sahand was sunk by the United States Navy, 200 meters southwest of Larak Island.
+On 14 May 1988, the largest ship at the time, the Liberian supertanker, Seawise Giant was sunk by Iraqi anti-ship missiles off the coast of Larak Island while carrying crude Iranian oil.
 The ship was later refloated, repaired and used for another few years.